My Story

 The most satisfying stories bring characters full circle.

-When I became a parent, I wanted to raise my kids in the community that inspired me.
+When I became a parent, I wanted to raise my kids in the community that first inspired me.
 Now I'm back in Tampa, writing new plays, teaching, and collaborating with communities to build new theatre.